khakhalin/notes/keywords/spark.md

 It's never a good idea to partition before `groupBy` though: `groupby` performs a shuffle anyways, in its own way, and you don't want to trigger two shuffles. 🔥 _Is it true, or is it only "usually true", as in case of a join of two dataframes?_

-**What is a good number of partitions?** Typically is recommended to have 2-3 times more partitions, compared to the number of parallel processors that will be working on the data (in parallel).
+**What is a good number of partitions?** For dedicated compute (with huge memory) is recommended to have 2-3 times more partitions than the number of parallel processors that will be working on the data (in parallel).
 For example, a compute with 4 workers, each using 32 processors, would run the data on 128 processors overall, and so 256-512 partitions feels like a good number (assuming uniform distribution of data between partitions).
-The default value that Spark uses is 200.
+The default number of partitions that Spark uses is 200.

+For small compute you may have to use a higher number of partitions (above 100), to process data in smaller chunks that fit in memory.

 To enable optimization that automatically coalesces empty partitions, do this below.
 Allegedly, it is not that expensive.
 ```python